-Public Health Education Curriculum
+Bachelor in Public Health Education

 The Bachelor of Science in Public Health Education program is offered through the Department of Health Promotion and Physical Education and is based on the Seven Areas of Responsibility for an entry-level health educator delineated by the National Commission for Health Education Credentialing, which represents a comprehensive set of competencies defining the knowledge and skills required of a health education specialist in a variety of job settings (NCHEC, 2006).
-The program is designed to:

 • Prepare students with the knowledge and skills to assess community needs and design, implement, and evaluate public health education programs.